DenisPiralic/OptiverTraderLogBook/Log_3.md

 3. **Adjust trade size based on probability of movement:** Another strategy is to modify your trade size in accordance with the z-score.
 You would create proportionality between the z-score and the volume of trade. i.e., the (modularly) higher the z-score the greater volume we buy since there is a greater probability that the market will move in our favour; a 'stronger signal' if you will.

 So, since our lot limit is 100.
-That rules out buying the full availble volume since some trades go up to 10000 lots.
+That rules out buying the full available volume since some trades go up to 10000 lots.
 So we will try to get a trade size proportional to the probability of movement instead.

 ---